Frequently asked questions: Residence permits in general

 I would like to travel in Finland for a short time after the expiry of my residence permit.
 Should I apply for a new permit or what should I do?

 If you are a foreign national free of visa you may stay in Finland and Schengen area for a maximum period of 90 days.
 Other foreign nationals must leave Finland when the residence permit expires.
 Residence permits cannot be granted for holiday travel.

 I have submitted an application for a residence permit in Finland.
 May I leave Finland and then return to Finland to await my decision?

-The Finnish mission decides whether to grant you a visa or not.
-If the mission does not grant you a visa or you for some other reason are unable to return to Finland, you will be informed of your residence permit decision by the Finnish mission.
+If you are unable to return to Finland, you will be informed of your residence permit decision by a Finnish mission.

 How can I expedite the processing of my residence permit application?

 Fill in all the required information on the application form carefully and append any required appendices.
 Providing insufficient information slows the processing of your application because additional clarification is required from you.
 Giving insufficient information may also lead to an unfavourable decision.

 Telephone enquiries and visits to any of the service points do no expedite the processing of your case.
 We will contact you if additional information is required.
 Processing situations for applications and the average processing times can be found on the Processing times page.